LiteLDev/LeviOptimize/README.md

 1. Download the latest release from the [Releases page](https://github.com/LiteLDev/LeviOptimize/releases).
 2. Unpack the `LeviOptimize-windows-x64.zip` file.
-3. Copy the `LeviOptimize` folder to the `plugins` folder of your BDS installation directory.
+3. Copy the `LeviOptimize` folder to the `mods` folder of your BDS installation directory.

 ## Usage

-Upon its first run, LeviOptimize will generate configuration files in `plugin/LeviOptimize/config/`.
-These files are customizable to tailor the plugin's behavior to your needs.
+Upon its first run, LeviOptimize will generate configuration files in `mod/LeviOptimize/config/`.
+These files are customizable to tailor the mod's behavior to your needs.

 ## Commands